unfa/proxy/README.md

        ./proxy.sh proxy

+1. After your project was published and you want to archive it, run the clean-up command:

+       ./proxy.sh clean

-There's a planned `cleanup` command that'll remoce al link and move the original footage to it's place to restore the initial state of things - that'd be good to do when archiving the project.
-I haven't implement this yet.
+This'll remove all proxy footage and move the original footage to it's original pfile names (overwritign the links).
+The goal is to restore the initial state of things.
+This is a good idea before archiving your project, if you don't want to keep your proxy footage around, which can be easily re-generated later.

 ## Limitations

-The progam only recognized MKV and MP4 fiels so far, becasue that's what I needed to digest.
-It requires ffmpeg to be installed in the system to handle vidoe transcoding.
-The encoding options will preserve original resolutions, as that is likely to break video editing projects if not handled by the editor itself, it also retains all audio tracks and convert them to 16-bit PCM for fast seeking.
+The progam only recognized MKV and MP4 files so far, because that's what I needed to digest.
+It requires ffmpeg to be installed in the system to handle video transcoding.
+The encoding options will preserve original resolutions, as that is likely to break video editing projects if not handled by the editor itself, it also retains all audio tracks and converts them to 16-bit PCM for fast seeking (file size is not gonna be much larger anyway).

+## Known issues

+MP4 files recorded on Panasonic cameras (namely the GH5) contain a special timecode stream, that trips ffmpeg.
+Right now such files will fail to process.
+I've yet to figure this out.

 ## Compatibility